A recent self-righteous and rather childish rant in favor of "debating Zionism" has prompted me to make my first attempt at a fisking. Here goes:

 The debate over Zionism going on in Jewish communities is as old as Zionism itself.
 It did not end after the Holocaust, and it did not end conclusively with the founding of the State of Israel.

 So far as I know, it was settled, and the majority of Jews accepted the existence of Israel.
 The mere existence of a debate does not mean that both sides are equally legitamate, accepted or relevant.
 There are still people who argue in favor of the South's right to secede in the Civil War.
 The fact that there were still a few insignificant minority voices such as the ACJ is irrelevant.
 Moreover, I would like to see some evidence for this sweeping statement.
+The champions of Zionism among Jews seem to have become a majority only after the 1967 war, but even then there was a significant minority of non-Zionists in any Jewish society.
+Surely someone who participated in a debate knows that one needs to present evidence for their claims.
+Rather than do so, Baram simply claims that "it seems" this was the case.
+As such, there's nothing to refute.

 However, it seems that the more powerful the Zionism trend has become among Jews, the more hysterical its supporters have turned.
 They engage in constant stable-cleaning, sniffing for dissidents behind every curtain, finding non-Zionists under each cupboard.